SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    1. Complete `ALTER TABLE` support
    2. Complete trigger support
    3. Writing to VIEWs

+      > In MySQL, VIEWs are updatable.

    4. `GRANT` and `REVOKE`

+      SQLite directly operates on disk file, which means as long as you have the corresponding file permission, you are granted.

 ## 2.1.4 Database Storage